Recommended

 8. Graffiti Park at Castle Hill — Colorful concrete canvas.
 Free.

 9. Live music — Continental Club, Mohawk outdoor stage, dozens of free shows nightly.
+Pair with our Austin live music and food guide for a fuller venue rundown.

 10. Bat bridge — 1.5 million bats emerge from Congress Avenue Bridge at sunset (March-October).
 Free and spectacular.